MFA, UCLA, 1987

 BA, Colgate University

 Anne Bray has been working at the intersection of public space and media art as a hybrid artist and director of the nonprofit media arts organization, Freewaves.
 The creativity of one and the social outreach of the other have continuously fed each other.
-Engagement with edgy, demanding, enlightening art by a broad public is Bray’s mission.
-She connects challenging art with venues that offer the visibility, equipment and timing for prominent display with an involved viewership.
+Engagement with edgy, demanding, clarifying art by a broad public is Bray’s mission.
+She connects challenging art with venues that offer the visibility, resources and energy for prominent display with an involved viewership.

 She is a visual instigator and translator.
-Her specialty is selecting subjects that artists find most pressing and compelling.
+Her specialty is finding platforms for pressing and compelling subjects to be broached from various angles in different media.
 She exhibits that work in formats that publics, often unaware of contemporary art, can comprehend without the work losing its integrity.
 In her art, like in her career, she contrasts different points of view side by side.
-Viewers are asked to compare and place themselves within her spectrums: masculine and feminine, verbal and visual, logical and magical.
+Viewers are asked to examine themselves.
+Questions are often the format.

 Video projection is her chosen medium.
-Her work spectacularizes still unresolved conflicts about women, art and nature.
-She exhibits installation/ performances of video, audio, flat and 3-d screens at traditional and nontraditional venues including museums, galleries, gas stations, malls, movie theaters, and department stores, as well as on TV and billboards.
+Her work spectacularizes still unresolved conflicts about the vulnerable.
+She exhibits installation/performances of video, audio, flat and 3-d screens at traditional and nontraditional venues including museums, galleries, gas stations, malls, movie theaters, and department stores, as well as on TV and billboards.

 Anne Bray has produced public art projects with GLOW art festival in Santa Monica, Public Art Fund, NY Avant Garde Festival, LACE, CRA, FAR, Cinematexas among others, and multi-media installations at Santa Monica Museum of Art, Track 16, Pomona Museum of Art, MIT, Images du Futur in Montreal and other experimental spaces.
 Recently she showed her videos at Stanford Lively Arts, Projections on Lake, and Silent Cinema, and Montalvo Arts Center, each in collaboration with postmininalist composer Eve Beglarian, about the re-suturing of the classic nature-culture dichotomy with digital means during these times of ecological peril, technological innovation and increased visual representations.
 This year she permanently installed moving images called See Change at LAX airport on more than 80 screens.